BadLuckBurt/dfu-worlddata-editor/docs/dfu-worlddata-editor.md

 #### Step 8 - Location / dungeon types

-Location type determines the colour of the pixel that is shown on the Travel map, you can find the available types and their corresponding map pixel colour on the Location Types page linked in the Primer.
+`Location type` determines the colour of the pixel that is shown on the Travel map, you can find the available types and their corresponding map pixel colour on the **Location Types** page linked in the **Primer**.

-Dungeon type determines the kind of enemies that will spawn in the location's dungeon if it has one.
+`Dungeon type` determines the kind of enemies that will spawn in the location's dungeon if it has one.
 It also determines the message a player sees when they enter the location.
-For the available types you can look on the Dungeon Type page linked in the Primer.
+For the available types you can look on the **Dungeon Type** page linked in the **Primer**.

 #### Step 9 - Exterior / dungeon